Component Properties

 Component Properties Explained

 Component properties were recently introduced to simplify the creation and use of variants.
-This feature isn’t a new way of doing things or changing the current variant approach.
-It simplifies a few key areas:
+This feature maintains the same variant structure while streamlining use.

 Boolean

 This property controls the visibility of a layer.
-It is important to note that if you need more granular control over a component when a layer is hidden, you are better creating a new variant.
+If finer control of a component is needed when a layer is hidden, create a new variant.

 Instance

-Simplifies the process of changing a variant such as an icon, pictogram or more complex components such as button groups.
+Simplifies the process of changing variants such as icons, pictograms, or more complex components like button groups.

 Text